Sears leads UT Martin against Little Rock - WTOP News

 Little Rock, Arkansas; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: UT Martin takes on the Little Rock Trojans after Jordan Sears scored 34 points in UT Martin’s 90-79 victory over the SIU-Edwardsville Cougars.
+BOTTOM LINE: UT Martin visits the Little Rock Trojans after Jordan Sears scored 34 points in UT Martin’s 90-79 win over the SIU-Edwardsville Cougars.

-The Trojans are 9-4 in home games.
-Little Rock ranks second in the OVC with 34.4 points per game in the paint led by Jamir Chaplin averaging 10.5.
+The Trojans have gone 9-4 in home games.
+Little Rock ranks third in the OVC with 9.7 offensive rebounds per game led by Jamir Chaplin averaging 2.7.

-The Skyhawks have gone 7-3 against OVC opponents.
-UT Martin has a 6-7 record against opponents over .500.
+The Skyhawks are 7-3 in OVC play.
+UT Martin is sixth in the OVC with 8.7 offensive rebounds per game led by Issa Muhammad averaging 2.8.

-Little Rock scores 78.1 points per game, 0.9 more points than the 77.2 UT Martin gives up.
-UT Martin averages 81.9 points per game, 4.9 more than the 77.0 Little Rock allows.
+Little Rock makes 46.1% of its shots from the field this season, which is 4.6 percentage points higher than UT Martin has allowed to its opponents (41.5%).
+UT Martin averages 81.9 points per game, 4.9 more than the 77.0 Little Rock gives up.

-TOP PERFORMERS: Chaplin is averaging 16.5 points and 6.7 rebounds for the Trojans.
-Khalen Robinson is averaging 15 points, 5.9 rebounds and 5.5 assists over the last 10 games for Little Rock.
+TOP PERFORMERS: Khalen Robinson is averaging 16.2 points, 6.1 rebounds and 5.1 assists for the Trojans.
+Chaplin is averaging 18.3 points over the last 10 games for Little Rock.

-Jacob Crews averages 2.6 made 3-pointers per game for the Skyhawks, scoring 17.7 points while shooting 41.7% from beyond the arc.
-Sears is shooting 45.3% and averaging 20.2 points over the past 10 games for UT Martin.
+Jacob Crews is shooting 41.7% from beyond the arc with 2.6 made 3-pointers per game for the Skyhawks, while averaging 17.7 points and 8.4 rebounds.
+Sears is averaging 20.2 points, 3.6 assists and 1.9 steals over the past 10 games for UT Martin.

 LAST 10 GAMES: Trojans: 6-4, averaging 77.1 points, 37.0 rebounds, 16.3 assists, 5.7 steals and 4.8 blocks per game while shooting 49.1% from the field.
 Their opponents have averaged 72.9 points per game.